A. This Policy

 This Policy explains how we may Process your Personal Data.
 This Policy may be amended or updated from time to time, so please check it regularly for updates.

-This Policy is issued by J2 Cloud Services, LLC (a subsidiary of Consensus Cloud Solutions, Inc.) on behalf of itself, its subsidiaries and its affiliates (together, “Company”, “we”, “ us” and “our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
+This Policy is issued by Consensus Cloud Solutions, LLC (a subsidiary of Consensus Cloud Solutions, Inc.) on behalf of itself, its subsidiaries and its affiliates (together, “Company”, “we”, “ us” and “our”) and is addressed to individuals outside our organisation with whom we interact, including customers, visitors to our Sites, users of our Apps, and other users of our services (together, “you”).
 Defined terms used in this Policy are explained in Section (S) below.

 For the purposes of this Policy, Company is the Controller.
 This Policy covers the information practices relating to Company websites for the RapidFax brand and services (“Services”) offered now or in the future.
 Contact details are provided in Section (R) below.